rubyreferences/rubyref/book/language/methods-def.md

 It is possible to define keyword argument with name that is not acceptable for variable name, like `class` or `next` (keywords).
-In this case, local variable's value can be obtained via [Binding](../builtin/core.md#binding).
+In this case, argument's value can be obtained via [Binding](../builtin/core.md#binding).